stevenroose/ABC-MDGP/README.md

 We used the framework created by the [Optsicom Project](http://www.optsicom.es/mdgp/).
 This library is not open source, so we could only use the binary Java archive provided on their website.
 The `mdgp_jors_2011.jar` archive is a required dependency for this project.
 It can be downloadere [here](http://www.optsicom.es/mdgp/mdgp_jors_2011.jar).

 We do not guarantee that the implementation is completelly correct or that it is efficient is it would be correct.

+This implementation is made by Steven Roose and Tim Van Waes.